 Figure 5.1.2.3.1-2 Sequence diagram: Configuration of Sector Carrier / Sector Equipment function associations as a batch (for NR)

-For each Sector Equipment in space, the ProvMnS consumer creates SectorEquipmentFunction instances through the ProvMnS.
-For each gNB on ground, the ProvMnS consumer creates a number of NRSectorCarrier instances for the GNBDUFunction through the ProvMnS.
+For each Sector Equipment in space, the ProvMnS consumer requests the ProvMnS producer to create SectorEquipmentFunction instances through the ProvMnS.
+For each gNB on ground, the ProvMnS consumer requests the ProvMnS producer to create a number of NRSectorCarrier instances for the GNBDUFunction through the ProvMnS.
 The number of NRSectorCarrier instances shall be equal to the max number of sector Carriers that the gNB will handle.

 The ProvMnS consumer receives, from an external entity, a list of the associations between all the sector equipments in space and the gNBs on ground over a time period (and related time windows indicating when each association is valid).
 These associations and time windows are calculated based on e.g. position of the ground gateways, and possibility for the gNBs to connected to these ground gateways, the expected orbit position of the space sector equipment over the time period, availability of the feeder link between the ground gateways and satellites over the time period (e.g. expected unavailability due to weather condition), the operation condition of the satellite sector equipment, ground gateways, ground gNB, transport over the time period, etc. Observe that the MnS consumer can receive new associations from the external entity before the previous time period ends due to unexpected changes in the NTN system.